fecten/lab11/readme.txt

 Did it once and it was really confusing.
 But now it feels super natural.
 I added this line in the update-readme branch.
 More commits more adds and more branches!
-We love trees!
+We love trees for fun!